IEP in College?

 In answering questions she gets asked most, I first have to tell you to forget everything you have “heard.”
 Let’s start over.

-Are there IEPs in college?
+Are there IEP Programs in College?

 No, there are no IEPs in college.
 Not in 2-year or 4-year, not in trade school or anything else.
 An IEP is for students who have not graduated from high school.
 There is no IDEA in college, either.
 All of that is finished when the child leaves the public school system (not later than age 21).